mdharrison17/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Performing Analysis on Kickstarter data to see trends
+Performing Analysis on Kickstarter data to see trends.
+This project helpe to learn Excel skills.